TrackerLounge/TrackingAndComptureVision/README.md

 I was not successful.

-I think this is because Tensor Flow is scales the image down and then attempted to use edge detection.
+I think this is because Tensor Flow scales the image down and then attempted to use edge detection.
 If I run Edge Detection (e.g. Canny Edge Detection, Guassian, Prewitt, Nobel, etc.) the algorithms pick up edges around invidual grains of sand.
 The edge of the track is a gradient.
 These edge detection algorithms do not do well on gradients.

 Original Track (foot print)